plkpiotr/design-patterns/README.md

 ## <a name="bridge">Bridge</a> [structural] [&#8657;](#list)

-Bridge allows you to divide complicated class into its abstraction and implementation (to prevent creation of multiple redundant classes).
+Bridge allows you to divide complicated class into its abstraction and implementation.

 #### UML diagram: